Crystal Palace vs Huddersfield Town - Match Centre - Crystal Palace F.C.

 attempt blocked

 Attempt blocked.
-James Tomkins (Crystal Palace) right footed shot from the centre of the box is blocked.
-Assisted by Andros Townsend with a cross.
+Michy Batshuayi (Crystal Palace) right footed shot from the centre of the box is blocked.

 60'